bketelsen/phukit/docs/AB-UPDATES.md

 2. **Pull New Image**

-   - Downloads the latest container image using podman
+   - Downloads the latest container image using go-containerregistry

 3. **Extract to Inactive Partition**